CPPO: Contrastive Perception Policy Optimization for VLM Agents: Experiments

-\paragraph{Implementation Details.} The policy models are initialized with Qwen2.5-VL-3B/7B.
+\textbf{Implementation Details.} We use \textit{verl} \cite{verl} as our RL training framework.
+The policy models are initialized with Qwen2.5-VL-3B/7B.
 We train the policy model with GRPO and CPPO for 2 epochs on the ViRL39K dataset with a group size of 5 and a global batch size of 512.
 Both the vision encoder and LLM of the baselines were updated during training.
-More details are in the supplementary materials.
+For other RL-related hyperparameters, we use the default settings of \textit{verl}.
+Our training settings match those of PAPO for a controlled comparison.
+More details are in Appendix \ref{appendix:details}.